Byakko97/matching_covered_graphs_animations/README.md

 python3 run.py algo test_id
 ```

-The tests are in the folder `tests` and their ids are the name of the files.
+The tests are in the folder `tests` and the id of a test is the name of the file in which it is contained.

-The currently supported algorithms are
+The currently supported algorithms are:

 * `edmonds`: Edmonds's Blossom algorithm